-Next day we spent quietly enjoying the great view of the Shark Bay and in the evening we went for fishing.
+The next day we spent quietly enjoying the great view of Shark Bay and in the evening we went fishing.

 Shark Bay is just gorgeous and the ocean water is warm.

-I was standing up to my thighs in the water and wondering what was floating next to a rock maybe a meter away from me.
-It turned out that it was not a shadow, but a huge 2.5 meter long stingray that was perched there.
+I was standing up to my thighs in the water and wondering what was floating next to the rock maybe a meter away from me.
+It turned out that it was not a shadow, but a huge 2.5-meter long stingray that was perched there.

 We were both scared and each of us started to escape almost at the same time, luckily in opposite directions.